 - 8.14 There are two publicly run leisure facilities in the District; Clements Hall Leisure Centre in Hawkwell and Rayleigh Leisure Centre in Rayleigh. - 8.15 Clements Hall Leisure Centre and Rayleigh Leisure Centre will be allocated for leisure use and protected from other competing uses.
-However, the playing field to the rear of the now closed Great Wakering Leisure Centre will be allocated as public open space and the leisure centre itself will be unallocated. - 8.16 Clements Hall Leisure Centre and Rayleigh Leisure Centre, as defined in Figure 41, will be allocated for leisure use and protected from other uses.
-The Proposals Map should also be referred to, as part of the Clements Hall Leisure Centre leisure use allocation is also allocated as Green Belt and open space..
+However, the playing field to the rear of the now closed Great Wakering Leisure Centre will be allocated as public open space and the leisure centre itself will be unallocated. - 8.16 The location of Clements Hall Leisure Centre and Rayleigh Leisure Centre is defined in Figure 42.

-Figure 41 - Existing Leisure Facilities
+Figure 42 - Existing Leisure Facilities

-9 Town Centre and Primary Shopping Area Boundary Allocations
+Town Centre and Primary Shopping Area Boundary Allocations 9